Ziggiphase001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script removes letters c and C from inputs
 Script that reverses its inputs
-Script that shows all users and home dir sorted by user
+Script that shows all users and home dir sorted by user Script finds all empty files and dirs in current dir and subdir